 Reinterpreting ‘banana talk’

-However, with time, the use of “pazhamchollukal” (proverbs) has declined.
+However, with time, the use of pazhamchollukal (proverbs) has declined.
 Many oral traditions seem foreign to the younger generation.
-In an effort to preserve the deeply rooted cultural heritage, Kochi-based sisters Mary Ann Alapatt and Rose Antony have created visual representations of commonly used proverbs through their “Pazhamchollu Series” on social media.
+In an effort to preserve the deeply rooted cultural heritage, Kochi-based sisters Mary Ann Alapatt and Rose Antony have created visual representations of commonly used proverbs through their ‘Pazhamchollu Serie’ on social media.

 Operating through their branding agency, Studio Raw Kochi, the sisters have contemporised Malayalam proverbs into 2D animated form.
 “We grew up listening to pazhamchollukal, with many of these adages being regularly used in our household,” they say.